Tadodaho: Legend of Tadodaho

-According to Haudenosaunee legend, Hiawatha and Deganawidah used political and spiritual tactics to garner Tadodaho's support.
+According to Haudenosaunee tradition, Hiawatha and Deganawidah used political and spiritual tactics to garner Tadodaho's support.
 Hiawatha and Deganawidah walked with the chiefs of the Cayuga, Mohawk, Oneida, and Onondaga peoples to Canandaigua Lake while singing a song called the "Peace Hymn".
 When they arrived at Canandaigua Lake, they convinced the Seneca people to join their cause of peace.
 Houston and Rubin recount a statement by Deganawidah, who asserted that he was ready to go meet with Tadodaho at Onondaga Lake and win him over to his mission of peace, saying:

 "We must seek the fire and look for the smoke of Tadodaho.
 He alone stands in our path.
 His mind is twisted, and there are seven crooks in his body.
 These must be straightened if the league is to endure."

 Hiawatha and Deganawidah consulted with Jigonhsasee, also called Mother of Nations, who advised them how to win Tadodaho to their cause.
 They used a holy medicine ceremony to soothe Tadodaho and heal his mind and body.
 In one recounting of the story, Jigonhsasee herself spoke privately with Tadodaho.
 Hiawatha combed the matted portions out of Tadodaho's hair, and Deganawidah massaged Tadodaho's body with herbs and wampum, and smoothed out the seven crooks in Tadodaho's body.
 After Tadodaho was healed, he permitted the Onondaga people to join the council of peace.
 Tadodaho joined the League of the Great Peace and was given the title of "firekeeper" of the confederacy; he was chairman of the council of nations.
 The final steps toward peace were conducted at Onondaga Lake.

 The Tadodaho legend continues to be told in Haudenosaunee society.
 It has come to refer to the chief who chairs the council of the Onondaga, called Tadodaho.
 Charles L. Henning writes in the work "Hiawatha and the Onondaga Indians", published in 1902 in the periodical The Open Court:

 "...the name Tadodaho remained in the tribe, and when a man was obliged to hold the office of head-chief of the Onondagas, he was always called Tadodaho.
 The Tadodaho is the only proper man to invite the people to the general council of the five nations, and for this reason he is considered the 'fire keeper,' because the Onondagas were the keepers of the great council fire."